hkantt/percept/README.md

 - Open the `percept/` directory through the Visual Studio Developer Command Prompt
 - Run build.bat
 - Copy `release/percept.pyd` into your project folder
-- Copy `external/openal/lib/OpenAL32.dll` into the same directory as `release/percept.pyd`
+- Copy `external/openal/lib/OpenAL32.dll` into the same directory where you put `percept.pyd`
 - `import percept` and use it in your project
 - Inclusion of the LICENSE would be highly appreciated